plandes/bibstract/README.md

 dates with years (deleting the `date` field after)when creating the output.

-In addition, it copies the `journaltitle` (exported by [BetterBibtex]) to `journal`, which is used by BibTex.
+In addition, it copies the `journaltitle` (exported by [BetterBibtex]) to `journal`, which is used by BibTeX.
 This converter, called *replace* is configured the `replace_converter` entry.

 ```ini